Tudat/tudat/tutorials/jsonInterface/modularFiles.rst

     "maximumStepSize": 1e4
   }

-After parsing by :literal:`json_interface`, this will result in:
+After parsing by the JSON Interface, this will result in:

 .. code-block:: json
   :caption: :class:`main.json`